arvind-india/PowerSmartMeter/README.md

 # PowerSmartMeter

 #### Interested in getting a smart meter to gain an overview about your power consumption?
-#### Without having a smart meter you can't control?
-#### From which you don't know which information is sent to Big Mama or elsewhere?
+#### Without having a smart meter you can't control? <br>From which you don't know which information is sent to Big Mama or elsewhere?

 ### Here is the solution: